jreznot/electron-java-app/README.md

 1. Jetty server with Web Sockets enabled
 2. Vaadin UI code in plain Java
+3. Bi-directional WebSocket connection with Vaadin Push and Jetty WebSocket module
-3. Two way communication between Electron and web application using javascript functions
+4. Two way communication between Electron and web application using javascript functions
-4. Auto start / stop of server side on application init / exit
+5. Auto start / stop of server side on application init / exit

 ## Try it!